usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figcaption %}
 <strong>Space Requirements for Wheelchair Seating Spaces in Series.</strong>

-**Figure 46(a) Forward or Rear Access.** If seating space for two wheelchair users is accessed from the front or rear, the minimum space required is 48 inches (1220 mm) deep by 66 inches (1675 mm) wide.
+<strong>Figure 46(a) Forward or Rear Access.</strong> If seating space for two wheelchair users is accessed from the front or rear, the minimum space required is 48 inches (1220 mm) deep by 66 inches (1675 mm) wide.

-**Figure 46(b) Side Access.** If seating space for two wheelchair users is accessed from the side, the minimum space required is 60 inches (1525 mm) deep by 66 inches (1675 mm) wide.
+<strong>Figure 46(b) Side Access.</strong> If seating space for two wheelchair users is accessed from the side, the minimum space required is 60 inches (1525 mm) deep by 66 inches (1675 mm) wide.
 {% endfigcaption %}
 {% endfigure %}